pi25205-sudo/2026-group-9/README.md

 - 15% ~750 words
 - Early stages design.
 Ideation process.
 How did you decide as a team what to develop?
 Use case diagrams, user stories.

+### Conceptual Process
+When brainstorming for this game, we first proposed various game genres, including board games, Snake, Tetris, and Air Combat.
+After discussion and voting, we decided to develop a 2D survival shooter game (similar to Vampire Survivors), and split its development and expansion into two paths: the player character and enemies.

+For the player, we planned to incorporate multiple enhancement mechanics such as leveling up, weapons, equipment, and skills.
+For enemies, we intended to add diverse offensive mechanics including different enemy types, enemy skills, and enemy spawn quantities.
+Gameplay would be expanded by allowing players to level up and obtain weapon drops by defeating enemies.

+However, following further team discussion and negotiation, we realized that while leveling up and looting equipment from enemies both serve to strengthen the player, the drop rate and power of loot would heavily affect in-game enjoyment.
+Overpowered weapon drops would deprive players of fun, while underpowered ones would ruin the experience.
+Additionally, integrating player level bonuses into the weapon system would complicate numerical balancing.
+We also wanted to avoid overwhelming players with complex character progression systems, and instead let them focus more on the thrill of combat.

+With these considerations, we decided to integrate player leveling and weapon drops into roguelike gameplay.
+By defeating a certain number of enemies or surviving for a set duration, players would randomly obtain various buffs or weapons.
+This approach prevents players from overfocusing on character systems while ensuring each playthrough feels fresh and distinct from the last.

 ### Design

 - 15% ~750 words